orphu/mcdungeon/spawners/README.txt

     * http://www.minecraftwiki.net/wiki/Chunk_format#Tile_Entity_Format
     * http://www.minecraftwiki.net/wiki/Chunk_format#Mobs

+NBT files in this folder can be referenced in mob tables as "file_[filename without extension]" For example, "Angrypig.nbt" would be referenced as "file_Angrypig".
+See default.cfg for more details.

 IMPORTANT: If you provide Minecraft with incorrect tags, it can potentially crash it.
 Please use this feature with caution.